gmazzo/gradle-buildconfig-plugin/README.md

 buildConfig {
     className("MyConfig")   // forces the class name.
 Defaults to 'BuildConfig' packageName("com.foo")  // forces the package.
-Defaults to '${project.group}' outputType("java")      // forces the outputType.
-Defaults to 'kotlin' if Kotlin's plugin was applied, 'java' otherwise }
+Defaults to '${project.group}'

+    useJavaOutput()                             // forces the outputType to 'java' useKotlinOutput()                           // forces the outputType to 'kotlin', generating an `object` useKotlinOutput(topLevelConstants = true)   // forces the outputType to 'kotlin', generating top-level declarations }
 ```
 Will generate `com.foo.MyConfig` in a `MyConfig.java` file.